[Must-see for beginners] Just look at this! Easy-to-understand illustrated explanation of the basics of servers

 1. VPS (Virtual Private Server)

-VPS is a system that allows you to use your own virtual server.
-It is cheaper than a dedicated server and offers more freedom than a rental server.
+A VPS is a system that allows you to use your own dedicated server virtually.
+It is characterized by being cheaper than a dedicated server and offering more flexibility than a shared hosting service.

-is a technology that combines multiple servers into one virtual server.
-Like VPS, you can use your own dedicated server.
+is a technology that combines multiple servers into a single virtual server.
+Like a VPS, it allows you to use your own dedicated server.

 The table below shows the breakdown of each feature: